-Appeon Features Help outlines a set of requirements and recommendations that should be followed.
-See Appeon Features Help for more information.
+The Supported PB Features for Appeon Web outlines a set of requirements and recommendations that should be followed.
+See Supported PB Features for Appeon Web for more information.
 Essentially, you must re-code portions of the application to make the application more straightforward (by, for example, removing complex object interdependencies and reducing the number of DataWindows and DataStores in a given Window).